losrobbos/databases-getting-started/MONGODB_GUIDE.md

 Is it not running?

-Enable the Mongo Service if not active:
+Startup the Mongo Service:

+`sudo systemctl start mongod.service`

+And also activate it to run on boot:

 `sudo systemctl enable mongod.service`